Jelloeater/UptimeParser/Readme.md

-#UptimeParser
+# UptimeParser

-Simple application to report on SNMP uptime for various devices`
+Simple application to report on SNMP uptime for various devices

+* Script reads line separated devices and output number of devices over time limit